patrickf2000/quik/Readme.md

 ### Running
 To build, the only external dependencies you need are the GNU binutils (specifically, GAS and ld).
 Originally, I used NASM as the assembler for the x86 architecture, but I decided to switch to GAS since thats what I was using on the ARM architecture.
 Honestly, GAS doesn't really have any big advantages over NASM, but using it allows consistency across architectures.
 Eventually, I would like to incorporate my own assembler.

-Three programs are generated: quikc, qkast, and lextest.
+Three programs are generated: quikc, and qkast.
 Quikc is the actual compiler.
 Simply specify your input.
 By default, the executable will be named "out" and put in the current directory, but you can change this behavior with the -o switch.
 Multiple inputs are sort of supported, but there's problems with the standard library when you do this.
 You can still interface with the underlying system without including any part of the standard library.
-The qkast program generates a visual representation of the abstract syntax tree (it just prints it to the console).
-I wrote this primarily for development purposes, but its interesting to understand how the frontend works.
-The lextest tests the lexical analyzer component.
-You should have no need to run this unless you plan to work on the language.
+The qkast program generates a visual representation of the abstract syntax tree in DOT and PNG format (this is new and still under development).

 Please note that you need to run the "install-stdlib.sh" script before trying to run or build anything.